 In 1920, after several years of learning the candy business, Carl T. Hammond, Sr. founded Hammond’s Candy Company in Denver.
 He was inspired to become an entrepreneur after creating his first original candy, Honey Ko Kos, chocolates topped with shredded coconut.
 In his first few years in business, Carl did it all: He developed the recipes, made the candy, sold the candy, and was his own office staff.
 Eventually, he hired someone to manage the store while traveled the West, selling his candy to other stores.

 Business boomed during the “Roaring 20s.”
 While the Great Depression brought many changes, Hammond’s went right on selling candy, because even in those extremely trying times, people could usually find enough money for the simple and sweet pleasure of candy…but if people were going to buy it, it had to be good.
-Carl's motto was "Nothing is more important that quality."
+Carl's motto was "Nothing is more important than quality."
 This focus on quality kept Hammond's modest factory on Platte River Street open, and making a profit, throughout the entire Depression.

 In the 1930s, a friend of Carl’s invented a delicious confection: A bite-sized, soft marshmallow surrounded by succulent caramel.
 Carl loved the product, and purchased the recipe to produce in his factory, naming it the “Mitchell Sweet” after his friend.
 The Mitchell Sweet became the signature candy in the Hammond’s line, and this remains the case today.